alan-turing-institute/fridge/docs/docs/develop/target.md

 ## Network Policies

-Some K8s providers might requires some tweaks to the Cilium network policies.
+Some K8s providers might require some tweaks to the Cilium network policies.
 These are collected, similarly to storage classes in `infra/fridge/components/network_policies.py`.
 For example with AKS,